Numerical relativity

 Numerical relativity is one of the branches of general relativity that uses numerical methods and algorithms to solve and analyze problems.
-To this end, supercomputers are often employed to study black holes, gravitational waves, neutron stars and many other phenomena governed by Einstein's theory of general relativity.
+To this end, supercomputers are often employed to study black holes, gravitational waves, neutron stars and many other phenomena described by Albert Einstein's theory of general relativity.

 A currently active field of research in numerical relativity is the simulation of relativistic binaries and their associated gravitational waves.

 Overview

 A primary goal of numerical relativity is to study spacetimes whose exact form is not known.
 The spacetimes so found computationally can either be fully dynamical, stationary or static and may contain matter fields or vacuum.
 In the case of stationary and static solutions, numerical methods may also be used to study the stability of the equilibrium spacetimes.
 In the case of dynamical spacetimes, the problem may be divided into the initial value problem and the evolution, each requiring different methods.

 Numerical relativity is applied to many areas, such as cosmological models, critical phenomena, perturbed black holes and neutron stars, and the coalescence of black holes and neutron stars, for example.
 In any of these cases, Einstein's equations can be formulated in several ways that allow us to evolve the dynamics.
 While Cauchy methods have received a majority of the attention, characteristic and Regge calculus based methods have also been used.
 All of these methods begin with a snapshot of the gravitational fields on some hypersurface, the initial data, and evolve these data to neighboring hypersurfaces.

 Like all problems in numerical analysis, careful attention is paid to the stability and convergence of the numerical solutions.
 In this line, much attention is paid to the gauge conditions, coordinates, and various formulations of the Einstein equations and the effect they have on the ability to produce accurate numerical solutions.

 Numerical relativity research is distinct from work on classical field theories as many techniques implemented in these areas are inapplicable in relativity.
 Many facets are however shared with large scale problems in other computational sciences like computational fluid dynamics, electromagnetics, and solid mechanics.
 Numerical relativists often work with applied mathematicians and draw insight from numerical analysis, scientific computation, partial differential equations, and geometry among other mathematical areas of specialization.